waku-org/test-waku-query/README.md

 Notice that the bash script expects two `nwaku` nodes that communicate through the _Relay_ protocol and the `nwaku_B` has the _Store_ protocol mounted and is connected to the `postgres_DB`.

+### Docker

+Contains a docker compose file with:
+- Two `nwaku` nodes configured with _Postgres_ and _SQLite_.
+- Grafana container to compare performance of both nodes.
+- Container with simple shell script that sends publish requests through rpc.
+- Two `nwaku` nodes configured as _Store_-clients and listening to REST requests.

+Inside the _docker_ folder, we have a _jmeter_ test plan which is aimed for performing concurrent _Store_ REST requests to the _Store_-clients.